The Top 12 Things to Never Buy With a Credit Card

 Buying your daily cup of coffee or a sandwich is easy with a credit card.
 However, all of these small purchases add up quickly.
 If you don’t pay attention, you can spiral into debt very fast.
 You should allow yourself $50 or so per week for your small daily expenses.
 This way, you’ll know exactly what you’re spending, and you won’t pay interest charges.

 Credit cards can make life more convenient, but it’s also easy to lose control of them.
 It is important to be able to manage finances using credit cards properly.
-These 12 things we’ve listed are things you should avoid paying for with your credit card in 2018.
+These 12 things we’ve listed are things you should avoid paying for with your credit card.
 It’ll help you keep a better reign on your finances, and it may help you form a working budget.